pdfernhout/Twirlip15/README.md

 You can copy entries from preference-template.json to create a preferences.json file to modify some preferences.

+To look at a prettified log (which are written in JSON using pino):

+    cat logs/Twirlip15-$SOMELOGTIMESTAMP$.log | npx pino-pretty -t SYS:standard

 ## Licence

 Twirlip 15 is under the MIT License